Phantomkeks/ideapad/README.md

 # Ideapad
 ![Alt text](/src/statics/logo_three_post_its/three_post_its_128x128.png?raw=true "Ideapad Logo")

-Ideapad is a small idea and note app with Vue.js and Quasar as a basis.
+Ideapad is a small idea and note app with Vue.js and Quasar framework.

 ### Features
 - Only client app without need of a backend